jacekradko/rollup-plugin-graphql-esm/README.md

 # rollup-plugin-graphql-esm

-Reproduction of an error with `@rollup/plugin-graphql` v2.0.0
+Reproduction of an error with `@rollup/plugin-graphql` v2.0.0 in a pure ESM project.

 ## Steps to reproduce